AlexDisler/cordova-splash/README.md

 Create a `splash.png` file in the root folder of your cordova project and run:

     $ cordova-splash

+You may specify the output path and directory as follows:

+    # output to path/to/res/screen
+    $ cordova-splash -resource path/to/res -screen screen

+This will override the --resource and -screen settings.

 You also can specify manually a location for your `config.xml` or `splash.png`:

     $ cordova-splash --config=config.xml --splash=splash.png